CJGlitter/corys-cool-fizz-buzz/README.md

 ## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.
+Feel free to submit issues or pull requests for improvements or bug fixes but I will NOT address them. 🤪